Selamat Hari Merdeka – our first in the era of Malaysia Baru!

-Selamat Hari Merdeka!
-62 years ago, we achieved Independence from colonial rule.
-It’s the most important day in the Malaysian calendar, because it’s one of only two days (the other being Malaysia Day) we come together as a nation – as one people – in shared joy and celebration.
+62 years ago, we achieved independence from colonial rule.
+This is the most important day in the Malaysian calendar, because it’s one of only two days (the other being Malaysia Day) we come together as one nation and one people in shared joy and celebration.

-On May 9th 2018, came arguably the most significant event in our nation’s history since September 1963.
+May 9th 2018 was arguably the most significant event in our nation’s history since September 1963.
 After over six decades of unbroken rule by the same government, voters made the brave decision to give new leadership a chance.

 From May 10 onwards, we were told our country was now ‘Malaysia Baru’.
 It was supposed to be a new dawn and a new opportunity to make a better nation, and better people of ourselves.

 But 14 months on, the lustre has dulled a little.
 We seem to have gone back to our petty racial and religious battles, our gutter politics, our usual state of corruption … you’re a Between The Lines reader – you know what we’re talking about.

 This Merdeka, we thought we’d do a bit of soul searching, but in a slightly different way.
 Instead of throwing a whole bunch of text at you, we decided to ask artists and cartoonists to share their take on the state of the nation.
 Our brief was straightforward – Malaysia Baru vs Malaysia Lama: What’s Changed?

 Here’s what they came up with (PRO-TIP: If you’re viewing this on your phone, flip it around to horizontal mode for best effect).

 An artist who needs no introduction, Zunar has been skewering Malaysian politics for decades.
 A well-known figure of the Reformasi movement of the late 90s, Zunar became a household name through his political cartoons for Malaysiakini.